 - We focus on what matters.
 We focus on creating and adapting our legal knowledge, not on filling out forms.

 - We stop being interrupted.
-People from the operations, sales, marketing and HR self-serve from our library of templates and from ou nealy organized data room.
-We stop getting "where can I find this contract?" requests and it is better working like this for everyone.
+People from the operations, sales, marketing and HR self-serve from our library of templates.
+We stop getting "where can I find this contract?" requests and it's better working like this for everyone.

-Giving all out team autonomy on legal matters is rooted in the idea of a modern legal department.
+Giving our team autonomy on legal matters is rooted in the idea of a modern legal department.
 We believe that investing in the legal education of our people is best for the legal team and for the company as a whole.

 Canyon helps us empower our people, while maintaining strict confidentiality.
-People from operations, sales, marketing, finance and HR have only access on a need-to-know basis to matters and agreements.
-They can initiate a matter, self-serve from our library of pre-approved templates and retrieve key contractual information in seconds.
+People from operations, sales, marketing, finance and HR have only access on a need-to-know basis to matters and contracts.
+They can initiate a matter, self-serve from our library of pre-approved contracts and retrieve key contractual information in seconds.

-Providing autonomy to your team is key to any LegalOps trajectory.
+Providing autonomy to your team is key to any LegalOps journey.
 How far you go is up to you.
 But the principle should prevail.

 How to get started

-My advice is to focus on adopting the visibility and the productivity principles:
+My advice is to focus on adopting the visibility and the productivity principles first:

 And then work on autonomy, as the icing on the cake!